CarletonABL/GettingStarted/README.md

 # Getting Started
 Start using GitHub repositories from [CarletonABL](https://github.com/CarletonABL) by following this guide.
 First, get familiar with the command line, git, GitHub and git workflows by following the instructions below.
-You may also want to [read-up on subversion control and git](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control) to find out what it's all about.
+You may also want to [read-up on version control and git](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control) to find out what it's all about.
 The website [https://git-scm.com/](https://git-scm.com/) is the official place for downloads and documentation.
 Follow these steps:

  1. Install git on your computer (Follow the instructions below)
  1. Go through the excellent tryGit online tutorial [here](https://try.github.io)